Cross-dressing: Theater and performance

 Single-sex theatrical troupes often have some performers who cross-dress to play roles written for members of the opposite sex (travesti and trouser roles).
-Cross-dressing, particularly the depiction of males wearing dresses, is often used for comic effect onstage and on-screen.
+Cross-dressing, particularly the depiction of males wearing dresses, was historically used for comic effect onstage and on-screen.

 Boy player refers to children who performed in Medieval and English Renaissance playing companies.
 Some boy players worked for the adult companies and performed the female roles as women did not perform on the English stage in this period.
 Others worked for children's companies in which all roles, not just the female ones, were played by boys.

-In an effort to clamp down on kabuki’s popularity, women's kabuki, known as onna-kabuki, was banned in 1629 in Japan for being too erotic.
+In an effort to clamp down on kabuki's popularity, women's kabuki, known as onna-kabuki, was banned in 1629 in Japan for being too erotic.
 Following this ban, young boys began performing in wakashū-kabuki, which was also soon banned.
 Thus adult men play female roles in kabuki.

 Dan is the general name for female roles in Chinese opera, often referring to leading roles.
 They may be played by male or female actors.
 In the early years of Peking opera, all dan roles were played by men, but this practice is no longer common in any Chinese opera genre.

 Women have often been excluded from Noh, and men often play female characters in it.

 Drag is a special form of performance art based on the act of cross-dressing.
 A drag queen is usually a male-assigned person who performs as an exaggeratedly feminine character, in heightened costuming sometimes consisting of a showy dress, high-heeled shoes, obvious make-up, and wig.
 A drag queen may imitate famous female film or pop-music stars.
 A faux queen is a female-assigned person employing the same techniques.
 A drag king is a counterpart of the drag queen – a female-assigned person who adopts a masculine persona in performance or imitates a male film or pop-music star.
-Some female-assigned people undergoing gender reassignment therapy also self-identify as 'drag kings'.

-The modern activity of battle reenactments has raised the question of women passing as male soldiers.
+Some female-assigned people undergoing Gender-affirming surgery also self-identify as 'drag kings'.The modern activity of battle reenactments has raised the question of women passing as male soldiers.
 In 1989, Lauren Burgess dressed as a male soldier in a U.S. National Park Service reenactment of the Battle of Antietam, and was ejected after she was discovered to be a woman.
 Burgess sued the Park Service for sexual discrimination.
 The case spurred spirited debate among Civil War buffs.
 In 1993, a federal judge ruled in Burgess's favor.

 "Wigging" refers to the practice of male stunt doubles taking the place of an actress, parallel to "paint downs", where white stunt doubles are made up to resemble black actors.
 Female stunt doubles have begun to protest this norm of "historical sexism", saying that it restricts their already limited job possibilities.